emsesp/EMS-ESP32/README.md

 - **T** to toggle thermostat reading on/off
 - **S** to toggle the Shower Timer functionality on/off

 **Disclaimer: be careful when sending values to the boiler.
 If in doubt you can always reset the boiler to its original factory settings by following the instructions in the user guide.
-On my **Nefit Trendline HRC30** that is done by pressing the Home and Menu buttons simultaneously, selecting factory settings from the scroll menu and lastly pressing the Reset button.**
+On my **Nefit Trendline HRC30** that is done by holding down the Home and Menu buttons simultaneously for a few seconds, selecting factory settings from the scroll menu and lastly pressing the Reset button.**

 ## Building the circuit